Creating Custom Maps

 Great job, now we can see the stuff!
 Now let’s add some color to it, applying color and textures in Unreal are made through Materials, for that, let’s just create a Material

-1. Right Click.
+- Right Click.

-2. Create new Material.
+- Create new Material.

-Rename it to M_Plane and open it up:
+Rename it to M_Plane

-We won’t cover all aspects of Materials in this tutorial, for now let’s just pin a Vector3 node with a color into Base Color input, for that Right Click on the screen and search for Constant3Vector:
+We won’t cover all aspects of Materials in this tutorial, for now let’s just pin a Vector3 node with a color into Base Color input, for that Right Click on the screen and search for Constant3Vector

 After that, pin it into Base Color input: